arsvechkarev/TimerX/README.md

 ```

-Add following lines in your module-level build.gradle file:
+And then, add following lines in your module-level build.gradle file:
 ```groovy
 dependencies {
       implementation 'com.arsvechkarev:timerx:2.1.0'